XavierBoubert/Photos/MILESTONE.md

 ## Breaking Changes

-### Has user, I want to see .MOV files videos
+### As a user, I want to see .MOV files videos

 - Automatically convert MOV files to MP4 (ffmpeg ?)

-### Has user, I want to use the project in differents languages:
+### As a user, I want to use the project in differents languages:

 - Include gettext
 - Translate in English and French
 - Automatically using good translation for browser (EN is default)

-### Has user, I want to improve my understanding of the project:
+### As a user, I want to improve my understanding of the project:

 - Add Wizard explainations
 - Add Admin documentation [github.io]